pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 Various versions and components of Horace are deployed in a number of local repositories under the path `/usr/local/mprogs`.

-The physical disk location of these Horace repositories is the same as for ISISCOMPUTE system; the description for that system below gives more details.
+The current physical disk location of these Horace repositories are given at the end of this document.
-As this may change subject to development of the underlying IDAaaS system structure, the path `usr/local/mprogs` provides symbolic links to the repositories' current locations.
+As this may change subject to development of the underlying IDAaaS system structure, the path `/usr/local/mprogs` provides symbolic links to the repositories' current locations.
 Note that the repository symbolic link names may not always match exactly the directory name of the underlying repository location.
 To ensure compatibility and smooth user's experience, all code operations should be performed with these symbolically linked paths, which will remain constant regardless of the actuall physical location of the code.